t-muthuri/building-permit-cost-calculator-fe/README.md

 # buiding-plans-approvals
-Building plans approval software in ReactJs and Python
+Building plans approval software in ReactJs and Django

 # about
 <!-- about the software -->

 # prerequisites
-ReactJS
+This project has been designed with
+- ReactJs for the UI design
+- Django for the backend
+- MySQL db
 <!-- built with `add technologies` -->
 <!--
 proposed technologies include:
-- ReactJs for the UI design
-- Python for the backend (a library or framework would do: to be decided)
 - Zustand for state management (as opposed to redux)
 - Markdown for documentation
-- Open API
+- Open API - yaml files
 - CircleCI for tracking changes and deploying
- -->
+- Add code linting to the file - use eslint and prettier -->

 # install